Antique drawing of a soldier with a pike and a sword, 17th century

 Description

-Jacob De Ghein Soldier with Pike and Sword, 1607 Graphic Jacob de Gheyn's titled “Soldier with Pike and Sword”, originating from 1607, is an important example of late Mannerist engraving art.
+Jacob De Ghein Soldier with Pike and Sword, 1607 Graphic Jacob de Gheyn's titled “Soldier with Pike and Sword”, originating from 1607, is an important example of late Mannerist printmaking art.
 De Gheyn, one of the most influential engravers of his time, dedicated most of his career to depicting military themes, which were particularly relevant in 17th-century Europe, marked by conflicts and wars.

 The central figure of the work, a soldier with a halberd, symbolizes not only authority and nobility but also the era in which innovative combat strategies and infantry organization, promoted by figures like Maurice of Nassau, changed the battlefield landscape in Europe.

 Beautiful Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.
+Everything stems from Napoleon’s reign, which introduced significant similarities and references to Roman and Greek ornamentation.

 The most important aspect of vintage antique furniture is originality.
-Ultimately, this is crucial from the customer's perspective, as the market is flooded with many counterfeits.
-Luxury Products provides a certificate confirming the product's compliance with its actual description and photos.
+And this is ultimately crucial from the customer's perspective, as the market is flooded with many counterfeits.
+Luxury Products provides a certificate confirming the product’s compliance with its actual description and photos.
 We have art appraisers, historians, and experts from around the world at your disposal.

 Attributes / Details